midzer/tobii/README.md

 </a>
 ```

-Instead of a thumbnail, you can also refer to a larger image with a textlink:
+Instead of a thumbnail, you can also refer to a larger image with a text link:

 ```html
 <a href="path/to/image.jpg" class="lightbox">